TheOrderOfPhoenix/ASP.NET/ProjectOrientedSessions/Session08/Session08 Backend.md

 ```

 ## Postman
-Considering that all endpoints in `AccountController` require Authorization, You need to test your api in **Postman**.
+Considering that all endpoints in `AccountController` require Authorization, You need to test your API in **Postman**.

 <br />
 <img src="https://upload.wikimedia.org/wikipedia/commons/c/c2/Postman_%28software%29.png" width="60%">